skrattaren/apf.rst/apf.rst

 + [p.
 205] "'Ach, I wouldna' gi'ye skeppens for him –'"

-  This is very similar to a recurrent line "I wadna gie a button for her", in Robert Burns's poem "`Sic a Wife as Willie's Wife`_".
+  This is very similar to a recurrent line "I wadna gie a button for her", in Robert Burns's poem **Sic a Wife as Willie's Wife**.
 The poem describes the vile, vile looking wife of a wee 'greasy weaver' (no Adonis himself), and when performed usually has the audience in stitches when the descriptions of the wife are mimed.
 It is a good party piece for a Burns